dantegates/dantegates.github.io/_posts/2019-01-07-model-evaluation-for-humans.md

 One particularly useful and simple sanity check to incorporate is making a habit of inspecting the learned coefficients.
 Has anyone else ever discovered that response variable was left in the training set as a feature this way?
 I've also seen a cases where features were unexpectedly ranked at the top of the [feature importances](https://scikit-learn.org/stable/auto_examples/ensemble/plot_forest_importances.html).
 After looking further into why this was the case it was realized that these features were leaking information about the target variable.

 Another important sanity check is to validate any algorithm specific assumptions that your model might have.
-For example if you are using a probabalistic model you need to check it's error on a test set per ML-101.
+For example if you are using a probabilistic model you need to check it's error on a test set per ML-101.
 However you should also perform [posterior predictive checks](https://docs.pymc.io/notebooks/posterior_predictive.html) to be sure that the model is logically consistent with its own assumptions.
 If this assumption fails, you should be dubious of counting on the performance observed on the test set generalizing into production.

 These checks also might be useful later on during deployment (see section below) which is another reason to begin using them early in the development cycle.

 ## Cross validation

-Cross validation is a ubuquitous technique for evaluating how well a model will generalize to new data.
+Cross validation is a ubiquitous technique for evaluating how well a model will generalize to new data.
 Typically cross validation is introduced as the [$K$-fold](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.KFold.html), leave one out pattern.

 In industry however, an approach more similar to [backtesting](https://en.wikipedia.org/wiki/Backtesting) may represent the production workflow more closely.